TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 #### 5) Network Access Control Lists

-An NACL also contains rules to allow traffic based on a source or destination, and every VPC has a default NACL ttat can't be deleted.
+An NACL also contains rules to allow traffic based on a source or destination, and every VPC has a default NACL that can't be deleted.
 Unlike a security group, it is stateless, much like an ACL on a router, it doesnt track the state of connections passing through it.
 Note that in a NACL rule you can specify a CIDR only as the source or destination.
 This is unlike a security group rule wherein you can specify another security group for the source or destination.